payment gateways

 Filippo has always been and still is a serene, happy child.

-He asks me many questions about CBC diagnosis but then goes back to playing with friends and dedicating himself to his favourite sport, hockey.
+He asks me many questions about CBC diagnosis full count but then goes back to playing with friends and dedicating himself to his favourite sport, hockey.
 The other children around him behave normally, know about his illness and treat him respectfully.
 Luckily, no one ever made him feel ‘different’.

 I hope it can be like this in the future, too.